Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/02-zinc/03-documentation/02-tutorials/guides/getting-started.md

 <span class="o">...</span>
 </pre></div>
 </div>
+<p>This simple script has loaded the 60-element prolate heart model and evaluated and printed the value of the coordinate field at the centre of each element.
+Have a read of it and as needed look up the API documentation to learn how each API function works.</p>
 <p>Congratulations, you now have a functioning Zinc and PyZinc installation.
 You can now move onto understanding some of the more advanced features that are offered.</p>
 </div>
 </div>